Sustainability and energy savings tips for small businesses

 11 simple ways to help your small business save energy today

-Do you feel like you should be more conscious about your energy habits?
-Are you looking for ways to cut costs without impacting the quality of your products or services?
-Then check out our energy-saving tips below.
+Now you know more about sustainability, it's time to be more conscious about your energy habits.
+Our energy-saving tips will help you cut costs without impacting the quality of your products or services.

 1. Assess when you’re heating your premises